Sony Alpha a6000 Mirrorless Camera Review

 The Peak Design Everyday Sling is my top pick for a Sony a6000 camera bag.
 If you only have a couple of small lenses, the 5L version is perfect.

-It looks great in all 3 colour options (I chose this black one), and is designed with lots of features you never even knew you needed – I love the small organisation options inside the pockets in particular.
+It looks great in all 3 colour options, and is designed with lots of features you never even knew you needed – I love the small organisation options inside the pockets in particular.

 If you prefer a camera messenger bag over a sling, I’d go for either the well-priced LowePro Event Messenger 100, or the Think Tank Mirrorless Mover (5 or 10, depending on the number of lenses you need to carry).

-Not such a sexy accessory for the Sony a6000 by any means, but I’d advise you to stock up on a few spare batteries so you can keep shooting all day without worry.
+Not such a sexy accessory for this camera by any means, but I’d advise you to stock up on a few spare batteries so you can keep shooting all day without worry.

 I wouldn’t normally recommend third party batteries for cameras, but in this case, there is a great alternative to the official Sony a6000 battery, by the well-known brand RAVPower.